nizardrou/Variant-Detection-and-Annotation-workshop/README.md

 3. Once logged in, navigate to your personal "SCRATCH" directory `cd $SCRATCH`.
 4. Create a directory and change into it `mkdir variant_detection && cd variant_detection`.
 5. Copy the dataset that has been assigned to you (either p1, p2, or p3) e.g. for p1 `cp -r p1 .`.

+## The software stack
+As you might've imagined, this sort of analysis involves multiple steps, and multiple tools.
+The tools and their links are provided below in case you want to run this analysis on your own setup.
+Since we are using the HPC, we don't have to install any of them since they are already there!

+Just a quick note on installation.
+Whenever possible, we recommend using conda for installing and maintaining your software stack.
+Installing Bioinformatics software from source can be a painful experience sometimes, and conda takes care of most cases with relative ease.

+- FastQC
+- FastP
+- BWA
+- SAMTools
+- PICARD tools
+- GATK
+- Qualimap
+- SNPEff
+- SnpSift
+- ANNOVAR